A BRIEF HISTORY

 read about in books at school, there were many local beggars about and a lot

-from these buoys to collect coins thrown from the ship.
-Our forces allowed us
+dive from these buoys to collect coins thrown from the ship.
+Our forces

-ashore for a restricted visit only due to some terrorist activity in the
+allowed us ashore for a restricted visit only due to some terrorist activity

-I was not posted there.
-It was awful,
+am glad I was not posted there.
+It was

 the Straights of Malaya.
 We had good views of the coastal and jungle areas,